11 Social Media Best Practices and Tips for Startups

 4) Make being timely a priority

-Customers have come to expect not only speedy responses from brands but meaningful conversations on a regular basis.
+Customers have come to expect not only speedy responses from brands but meaningful conversations regularly.
 Social media channels are intended to be networks, places to share content and converse.
-Make the effort to ensure conversations or other engagement opportunities are not left unattended.
+Make an effort to ensure conversations or other engagement opportunities are not left unattended.

 You gain respect for your brand by being present and talking to your audience.
 Social customer care is about engaging the audience so they feel important to you when they interact with your brand.

 You've determined where to find potential customers using the persona you previously developed.
 Now you need to know what days and times they are most likely to be present and looking for new content from you.
 This research has already been done for you.
 Using the tool most appropriate to your niche, you can find out what days and times are best and how many times a day, week, or month you want to re-post.

 You want to research the best times to post to the social media platforms you've chosen to use, but it's just as critical that you be available to engage when the posts go up.
 If you and your customers are in distant time zones, consider using a chatbot to handle general conversations while you’re out of the office.

 6) Continually assess what's working, what's not, and how to improve